This guide will explain typical Hindu funeral etiquette and what death rituals must take place before a Hindu cremation.

 Historically, all Hindu cremations would take place on the Ganges River in India, though it is now accepted to be cremated locally.
 Customarily, the family would carry the casket to the crematorium site, but modern Hindu cremations allow for the casket to be transported by vehicle.

-Mourners attending the ceremonies of a Hindu funeral are often asked to wear white and avoid black.
+When it comes to Hindu funeral attire, mourners are often asked to wear white and avoid black.
 Women are guided to dress conservatively, covering their arms, chests and knees.

 What happens after a Hindu funeral?